LearningRate-0/Consumer-Behaviour-Predictor/README.md

 - Map to ordinal values
 - One-hot encoding
 ### Map to ordinal values
 This method revolves around replacing a category to a mapped numeric value.
 One example is mapping Male to 1 and Female to 0 for the ```Gender``` attribute.
+We have sorted the average purchase value for each category and assigned a value on a priority basis.
 ### One-hot encoding
 This involes creating a binary variable for each attribute.
 Here, we have one-hot encoded ```City_Category```.
 Each new variable takes on the value 1 if the original variable had that category and 0 otherwise.